klust/LUMI-BE-training-materials/docs/intro-evolving/07_Binding.md

 In OpenMP, this is usually done through environment variables (it can also be done partially in the program through library calls).
-A number of environment variables is standardised in the OpenMP standard, but some implementations offer some addtional non-standard ones.
+A number of environment variables is standardised in the OpenMP standard, but some implementations offer some additional non-standard ones, or non-standard values for the standard environment variables.
 Below we discuss the more important of the standard ones:

 -   `OMP_NUM_THREADS` is used to set the number of CPU threads OpenMP will use.
 In its most basic form this is a single number (but you can give multiple comma-separated numbers for nested